 16. Divine Ndhlukula – Businesswomen (May 2, 1960 – Present)

-“Success depends on employees.
+“Instead of looking at the past, I put myself ahead twenty years “Success depends on employees.
 For me knowing and connecting with my employees is very important.”

 17. Serena Williams – Athlete (September 26, 1981 – Present)